 A Vanlife and RVers Guide to Boulder

 Vanlife has been a part of Boulder's DNA since the 1970s when hippies flocked to this University town at the foot of the Rocky Mountains.
 While Boulder doesn't have any campgrounds, there's a lot to see and do here while passing through in your van, camper or RV.
-We even have a vintage VW bus as our mobile visitor center, and a local couple literally wrote the book on vanlife cooking, written by a Boulder couple.
+Wave hello to our vintage VW bus mobile visitor center, and pick up a copy of a book on vanlife cooking, written by a Boulder couple.

-We welcome you to roll on into town, fill up and check out our hiking trails, go for a bike ride on 300 miles of bikeway, stroll downtown Pearl Street, dine at our incredible restaurants or picnic among our 45,000 acres of scenic open space.
+We welcome you to roll on into town, fill up and spend the day checking out our hiking trails, biking on 300 miles of bikeways, strolling downtown Pearl Street, dining at incredible restaurants or picnicking among 45,000 acres of scenic open space.

 Park and Explore

 Those slanting ochre sandstone formations you'll see in our logo and referenced all over town are Boulder’s pride and joy.
 An up-close look at the Flatirons for yourself is a must.
 Head to Chautauqua Trailhead, where you can take some pictures and go for a hike on an extensive trail network if you'd like.
 (On summer weekends, you can ride the free Park-to-Park Shuttle from the CU Regent Lot or downtown to avoid parking hassles.)

 If the Flatirons are Boulder’s pride and joy, Pearl Street is its heart and soul.
 With four brick-paved blocks closed to traffic, this open-air promenade has the energy of a European plaza, lined with dining and shopping, great for people-watching and catching street performances.

 Cruise out to Boulder Reservoir to picnic, swim, sunbathe or rent a paddleboard to float around this scenic spot that's been called one of Boulder's best beaches.
 Before you go, check entry fees and hours.